Being a UWSA director

 Time commitment and release time

-• Directors receive one day a month to attend to UWSA business
+• Directors receive one day a month to attend to UWSA business.

 The supervisor of each UWSA member elected to the board receives a letter informing them of the appointment and the release time granted by the University.
+As per the Service Guideline, we recommend you discuss your nomination with your supervisor.

 The estimates below include meeting time, and do not include preparation time that is required for full active participation in meetings.
 Directors who take on additional committee work can expect to spend additional time outside of work hours.